- Photo credit: Scott Hess

-One major source of human waste may be the two public sewer systems within the watershed: the Sonoma County Water Agency's small but aging sewer facility in serving Penngrove; and Petaluma's larger city collection system.
+One source of bacteria may be the two public sewer collection systems within the watershed: the Sonoma County Water Agency's small but aging sewer collection system serving Penngrove; and Petaluma's larger city collection system.

 "Sewer line backups, overflows and leaks occur, frequently during periods of wet weather, creating a potential source of bacteria on land surface that may be transported via urban runoff to the nearby water bodies," according to the staff report.